 University of Washington

-The University of Washington’s women’s soccer team has produced players like: Veronica Perez, a mid-fielder for Mexico’s national team; Tina Frimpong, former member of the U.S. national team, and Hope Solo, former goalie for the U.S. national team and two-time Olympian.
+The University of Washington’s women’s soccer team has produced players like Veronica Perez, a mid-fielder for Mexico’s national team, and Tina Frimpong, a former member of the U.S. national team.
+And Hope Solo, former goalie for the U.S. national team and two-time Olympian.
 Additionally, the team has produced two Hermann Award nominees, three NCAA All-Americans, 17 NSCAA All-Region athletes, two Pac-12 Players of the Year, a Pac-12 Defender of the Year, and two Pac-12 Medal winners.
 The team’s long-time coach, Leslie Gallimore, was also named Pac-10 Coach of the Year in 2000.

 Wake Forest University

 Wake Forest University’s women’s soccer team has been around since 1994, though most of its success came from 1998 when current coach Tony da Luz took over as head coach.
 Since then, the Deacons have been Atlantic Coast Conference (ACC) champs (2010) and have made it to the final round of the NCAA Tournament College Cup (2011).
 These are on top of 19 appearances in the NCAA Women’s Soccer Championships.
 Coach da Luz was named ACC Coach of the Year in 1998, while three former Deacons have been named ACC Freshman of the Year, five have been named as All-Americans, and 40 have been named All-ACC Players.